 \subsection{Voter-Interval Domain}

-\begin{definition}[\citet{ElLa15a}] Given an election instance $I$, we say $I$ has \emph{voter-interval (VI)} preferences if there exists a linear order $\sqsubset$ over $N$ such that for all voters $v_1, v_2, v_3 \in N$ and for each candidate $c \in A_{v_1} \cap A_{v_3}$, we have that $v_1 \sqsubset v_2 \sqsubset v_3 \implies c \in A_{v_2}$. \end{definition}
+\begin{definition}[\citet{elkind2015structure}] Given an election instance $I$, we say $I$ has \emph{voter-interval (VI)} preferences if there exists a linear order $\sqsubset$ over $N$ such that for all voters $v_1, v_2, v_3 \in N$ and for each candidate $c \in A_{v_1} \cap A_{v_3}$, we have that $v_1 \sqsubset v_2 \sqsubset v_3 \implies c \in A_{v_2}$. \end{definition}

-It has been shown by \citet{ABC+16a} that checking whether $W$ provides EJR for an instance $I$ is coNP-complete.
-However, to the best of our knowledge, there is no result on efficiently finding violations for $\ell$-cohesive groups when we only consider restricted approval profiles.
-More specifically, we show the following lemma, which lets us efficiently check for an $\alpha$-EJR violation given an instance $I$ and committee $W$.
+\citet{ABC+16a} showed that checking whether $W$ provides EJR for an instance $I$ is coNP-complete.
+However, to the best of our knowledge, there is no result on efficiently finding violations in $\ell$-cohesive groups when we consider only restricted approval profiles.
+More specifically, we prove the following lemma, which allows us to efficiently check for an $\alpha$-EJR violation given an instance $I$ and a committee $W$.

-\begin{restatable}{theorem}{viFindingEJRViolation} In the VI domain, verifying whether a committee $W$ satisfies $\alpha$-EJR can be done efficiently. \end{restatable}
+\begin{restatable}{theorem}{viFindingEJRViolation} Given an instance $I$ in the VI domain, we can verify whether a committee $W$ satisfies $\alpha$-EJR in $O(n^3 k)$. \end{restatable}

-Also, for JR, computationally hard problems become tractable for the VI domain, as the following theorem proves.
+Furthermore, we show that we can compute the optimal value $\alpha_{\text{JR}}^*(I)$ for a given instance $I$ in the VI domain.
+This shows that, by restricting voters' preferences, we can obtain a positive result in contrast to the hardness result shown in \Cref{theorem:JR_hardness} for general instances.